LTesan/HybridGraphNets/README.md

 - Alicia Tierz, Iciar Alfaro, David González, Francisco Chinesta, and Elías Cueto.
 Graph neural networks informed locally by thermodynamics. arXiv preprint arXiv:2405.13093, May 2024.

+## Learning procedure

+The master database contains 190 simulations across five geometries, with node densities ranging from 680 to 460 per mesh, fixed on the visceral face.
+Data normalization is performed by standardizing all state variables, which consist of a 12-element vector: three position dimensions, three velocity dimensions, and six components of the Cauchy tensor.

+Of the five geometries, four are used for training, resulting in 760 simulations, each with 20 time steps.
+Each simulation applies nodal displacements to a selection of 1 to 3 nodes, with traction or compression varying between 0.5 cm and 2.5 cm.
+For validation, 20\% of the simulations from the remaining geometry are used.
+The primary testing dataset is based on the 190 total simulations of this geometry, including those also used for validation to avoid biases.

+Another argument that complements the high response times of this network is its robustness against untrained geometries and meshes, making it highly suitable for precision medicine contexts.
+For this task, we have complemented the main test database (referred to as **Extra** for this context, as it is the most restrictive) with a set of 190 train simulations, allowing us to compare their performance in a rollout (denoted as **Train**).
+Additionally, we included another 33 new and untrained simulations within an already trained geometry, designated as **Test** , which functions as an intermediate point between these two testing sets.

 ## Setting it up

 First, clone the project.